 We all know that many international universities around the world require English Language Proficiency scores as a part of the admission process, especially for those who are non-native English language speakers.
-IELTS or International English Language Testing System is one of the world’s most popular English proficiency tests which is designed to test a candidate’s command and proficiency of the English language.
-Explore this blog to find out everything that you need to know about IELTS India, its format, important exam dates, exam pattern, and some useful preparation tips.
+IELTS stands for the International English Language Testing System and is one of the world’s most popular English proficiency tests.
+IELTS is designed to test a candidate’s command and proficiency in the English language.
+Individuals planning to study or live in English-speaking countries are required to appear for IELTS or any other English proficiency tests, where their English skills are measured.
+Explore this blog to find out everything that you need to know about IELTS India, its format, important exam dates, exam patterns, and some useful preparation tips.

 IELTS India: An Overview

 Cambridge Assessment English